slo-cep/spectre_v1.0/README.md

 *To have more insight about the above parameters, please check the code.
 It is  well commented :)

-Client Project: It is a plain c++ project.
+Client Project: It is a plain C++ project.
 See the bash files to have an idea how run it!

 Summery: To run the framework, you can either generate events randomly in the framework or use the client project to push events to the framework.